This simple guide has been written to help small organisations improve the security of their data and keep it from getting lost, damaged or stolen.

 3. Have a remote working policy

-Staff should understand how personal data should be handled if they work off-site.
+Staff should understand how they should handle personal data if they work off-site.
 If you use mobile devices, put technical measures in place to secure them, such as two-factor authentication.
+If staff use their own devices, have a security policy in place.

 4. Keep your address book up-to-date